FreeTAKTeam/FreeTakServer/README.md

 Welcome to the FreeTakServer (FTS) git repository.

-FTS is a Python3 implementation of the TAK Server for devices like [ATAK](https://play.google.com/store/apps/details?id=com.atakmap.app.civ), WinTAK, and ITAK, it is cross-platform.
-We use the Flask framework for web services.
+FTS is a Python3 implementation of the TAK Server for devices like [ATAK](https://play.google.com/store/apps/details?id=com.atakmap.app.civ), [WinTAK](https://1drv.ms/u/s!AtMVrrXVTu4YgSanKtSHIslxfRu5?e=ftVio7 ), and ITAK, it is cross-platform and runs from a multi node installation on AWS down to the Android edition.
-It's free and open source (released under the Eclipse Public License).
+It's free and open source (released under the [Eclipse Public License](https://www.eclipse.org/legal/epl-2.0/)).

 ## User Documentation
 For documentation on installation and usage visit https://freetakteam.github.io/FreeTAKServer-User-Docs/